Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 0945-1015

-This session provided an overview of INFCIRC/908 initiatives from 2016 to present with strong emphasis on the developing insider threat mitigation community of practice.
-An updated video montage was shown highlighting new subscribers, regional and international events, and the Advancing INFCIRC/908 International Working Group efforts.
+This session provided an overview of INFCIRC/908 initiatives from 2016 to present with strong emphasis on developing the insider threat mitigation community of practice.

 1015-1030